Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 and archaic formations which were due to be suppressed later.
 It is with the final, perfected version, as embodied in the Eleventh Edition of the Dictionary, that we are concerned here.
-The purpose of Newspeak was not only to provide a
-Free eBooks at Planet eBook.com 377
-medium of expression for the world-view and mental habits proper to the devotees of Ingsoc, but to make all other modes of thought impossible.
+The purpose of Newspeak was not only to provide a medium of expression for the world-view and mental habits proper to the devotees of Ingsoc, but to make all other modes of thought impossible.
 It was intended that when Newspeak had been adopted once and for all and Oldspeak forgotten, a heretical thought—that is, a thought diverging